dh1tw/remoteRotator/readme.md

 ## Config file

 The repository contains an example configuration file.
-By convention it is called `.remoteRotator.[yaml|toml|json]` and is located by default either in the home directory or the directory where the remoteRotator executable is located.
+By convention, it is called `.remoteRotator.[yaml|toml|json]` and is located by default either in the home directory or the directory where the remoteRotator executable is located.
 The format of the file can either be in